learnlatex/learnlatex.github.io/en/lesson-13.md

 % ========================
 \backmatter
-\addcontentsline{toc}{chapter}{Bibliography}
 \printbibliography
-\addcontentsline{toc}{chapter}{Index}
-\printindex
 \input{backcover}
 \end{document}
 ```
 <!-- {% endraw %} -->

-LaTeX lets you split a large document into several files.
-This simplifies editing, speeds processing, and lets multiple authors work
-simultaneously.
-The above file `document.tex` is referred to as the *root*.
-It has four included files, `pref.tex`, `chap1.tex`, `chap2.tex`,
-and `append.tex`.

-Notice the `\includeonly{...}`.
-If you compile the root document, and then use percent signs to
-comment out all of the lines inside `\includeonly`
-except for the one with `chap1` and compile again,
-then your output will show only the material from the first chapter.
-So it will be faster to compile and shorter to print.
+We'll look at the various aspects of this file below.
+(The various support files
+are at the end of this page.)

+## Using `\input`

+The `\input` command is good for parts of a long file that are _not_ separate
+chapters.
+In the example, we have used it to separate out the front- and
+backcovers, keeping the the main file short and clear, and also meaning we could
+re-use the covers in another document.
+We've also used it for the 'non-chapter'
+sections at the start of our 'book': things like the preface.
+Again, this is
+to help keep the main file clear.

+## Using `\include` and `\includeonly`

+The `\include` command is good for chapters, so we have used it for each full
+chapter: it always starts a new page.
+We have selected which chapters will
+actually be typeset using `\includeonly`, which as you can see takes a
+comma-separated list of file names.
+When you use `\includeonly`, you can shorten
+how long your typesetting takes and produce a 'selective' PDF for proof-reading.
-In addition, the key advantage of `\includeonly` is that LaTeX will
+In addition, the key advantage of `\includeonly` is that LaTeX will use all of
-use all of the cross reference information from other
+the cross reference information from other included files.
-included files.

-The `\include{...}` command always starts a new page.
-To bring in material without that page use `\input{...}`
-(although you lose the referencing advantage of `\includeonly`).

-Notice also that
-in the preamble, the `\title{...}` and `\author{...}` commands remember the
-information, and after the `\begin{document}` the `\maketitle`
-puts that information into the output.
-(Because of the first line's `[titlepage]` that will appear on a
-separate page.)
+## Creating a table of contents

 The `\tableofcontents` command uses the information from
 sectioning commands to populate the table of contents.
 It has its own auxiliary file, so you may need to run
 LaTeX twice to resolve the information.
-Add information to that auxiliary file using the
-`\addcontentsline{...}`.
+The table is generated automatically
+from the section titles.
+There are similar commands for `\listoffigures` and
+`\listoftables`, which work from the float environment captions.

+## Splitting the document into parts

 The `\frontmatter`, `\mainmatter`, and `\backmatter` commands
 affect the formatting.
 For instance, `\frontmatter` changes the page numbering to
 Roman numbers.
 The `appendix` command changes the numbering to `A`, `B`, etc.,
 so for instance in the first chapter after it the header says `Appendix A`.

+## Excercises

+Experiment with the basic structure of the demonstration document,
+try adding and removing entries for `\includeonly` and see the effect.

+Add some floats and produce a list of figures and tables; do you see
+how many LaTeX runs are required?

 ----